 Source: Author’s production based on data from the WVS.

 In the first instance, since a country's income is related to its environmental demand and capacity to design and implement policies, the real GDP per capita Purchasing Power Parity (at constant 2011 international prices) World Bank (2019a) was included.
 Secondly, general globalization index by Gygli et al. (2019) is used to measure openness in the economic (trade and economic globalization), social, and political dimensions.
-Thirdly, ational coal production is taken into consideration, following Sherwood (2011) who a negative relationship between the acceptance of climate change and coal production, given its harmful effects on the environment.
+Thirdly, based on data extracted from BP (2020), Enerdata (2019) and EIA (2020), national coal production is taken into consideration, following Sherwood (2011) who points out a negative relationship between the acceptance of climate change and coal production, given its harmful effects on the environment.
+In fourth place, a democracy index was taken form the Polity IV dataset (Marshall et al., 2017).
+Fifth, the quality of institutions was considered by means of political stability average and corruption control from Kaufmann & Kraay (2018).
+Sixth, public perceptions of climate change were controlled using a global survey of views on climate change conducted during 2007-2008 by GALLUP (2019)

-In fourth place, a democracy index was taken from the Polity IV dataset (Marshall et al., 2017).
-Fifth, the quality of institutions was borne in mind, using the political stability average and corruption control from Kaufmann & Kraay (2018).
-Sixth, public perceptions of climate change were controlled using a global survey of views on climate change conducted during 2007-2008 by GALLUP (2019); subsequently, the fraction of the population that views global warming as a serious personal threat was included.
-Finally, regional dummies by continent were incorporated, in accordance with the World Bank classification, which included East Asia and the Pacific, Europe and Central Asia, Latin America and the Caribbean, the Middle East and North Africa, North America, South Asia, and Sub-Saharan Africa.
+Finally, regional dummies by continent were incorporated.
+In accordance with the World Bank classification, the countries in sample are classified into the following regions: East Asia and the Pacific, Europe and Central Asia, Latin America and the Caribbean, the Middle East and North Africa, North America, South Asia, and Sub-Saharan Africa.
 Table 2 reports the descriptive statistics, including the religious tolerance index and the selected variables of which it consists.

 Methods

 The research of Sharma et al. (2021) will be taken as a reference, these authors having used the data provided by WVS to build a religiosity index supported by the proposal of Bénabou et al. (2015).
-From this point, and based on the information provided by WVS, we will construct a Religious Tolerance index to contrast its results in relation to the Climate Change Policy Rigour Index (CPSS) proposed by Sharma et al. (2021).
+From this point, and based on the information provided by WVS, we will construct a Religious Tolerance index to contrast its results in relation to the CPSS index above defined. .
+Thus, we propose the following regression model:

-CCPSi=α+β RTi+CVi+ϵi (1)
+CCPSi=α+β RTi+Γ'CVi+ϵi (1)

-With a null hypothesis that:

-Ho:the relationship between CCPSi and religious tolerance is statistically insignificant.

-here CCPSi is the rigorosity index of climate change policy in country, and CVi is a set of control variables that include real GDP per capita, globalization index, quality of institutions, public perceptions of climate change, and regional dummy variables.

-ϵi is the unobserved term of error. β will be the measurement of the impact of religious tolerance on the rigorosity index of the climate change policy.
-The measurement of the implementation of policies against climate change will maintain the methods and information collected by the research of Sharma et al. (2021), to assess, ceteris paribus, the impact of the index that we have constructed.
+where CCPSi is the rigorosity index of climate change policy in country, and CVi is an n-vector of control variables that include real GDP per capita, globalization index, quality of institutions, public perceptions of climate change, and regional dummy variables The error term ϵi is assumed to be normally distributed with zero mean and constant variance such that ϵi ~ N(0, σ2).
+The parameter β will be the measurement of the impact of religious tolerance on the rigorosity index of the climate change policy.
+The null hypothesis to be directly tested is that the relationship between CCPSi and religious tolerance is statistically insignificant.

-We will thus attempt to verify whether the information contained in this variable can contribute elements which are different from those captured by those used in the previously mentioned studies, so that we will not only be observing the statistical importance of the model, but also of the extreme importance of the sign β with which religious tolerance is related to the CCPS.
+From the regression model expressed in (1), we performed multiple robustness test.
+The model was estimated by considering the religious tolerance index computed through data from different waves of the WVS (wave VI, wave VII, and all waves excluding wave VII).
+For the same purpose, we estimate the model considering a religious tolerance index computed as a weighted average of its components, instead of a simple average.
+Finally, regional dummy variables was used to assess whether the impact of religious tolerance on CCPS index varies by World Bank’s regions.

 Results and discussion